wwaldron/galred/README.md

 Each of the notebooks in this repository have a number of variables that will be programmatically replaced using the [configuration script](configure.py).
-Failing to run this script before utilizing the wrokflow below will likely break the workflow.
+Failing to run this script before utilizing the workflow below will likely break the workflow.

 To see a list of parameters that can be changed, you can display the help text by running the following command in the top-level directory.